Minerva Studio - Fotolia

 6. Multi-cloud solves vendor lock-in and other management challenges

-Many enterprises believe if they hedge deployments across multiple clouds, they avoid vendor lock-in, according to Roberts.
-This belief is permeated by several third-party software vendors and consultancy firms.
+Many enterprises believe if they hedge deployments across multiple clouds, they avoid vendor lock-in to a primary cloud infrastructure provider, Roberts said.
+This belief is perpetuated by several third-party software vendors and consultancy firms.

 On paper, it makes sense and is a common IT practice.
 Yet, once users start to deploy a multi-cloud strategy, they could face numerous challenges, such as security, compliance and cost management, that could offset the benefits of reduced vendor lock-in risks.